Report of the Supervisory Board

 Committees of the Supervisory Board

-The Investment Committee held four meetings at which the members discussed the capital investment strategy, questions concerning capital structure and the focus of risk and asset liability management.
+- The Investment Committee held four meetings during which the members discussed the capital investment strategy, questions concerning capital structure, and the focus of risk and asset liability management.

-The various chairmen of the committees informed the members of the Supervisory Board about the meetings and their committee’s work.
+The various chairs of the committees then informed the members of the Supervisory Board in detail about the meetings and their committee’s work.

-The separate financial statements prepared by the Management Board, the management report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) – as adopted by the EU – and the Group management report for the year ended 31 December 2016 were audited by PwC Wirtschaftsprüfung GmbH, which issued an unqualified audit opinion.
+The separate financial statements prepared by the Management Board, the Management Report of UNIQA Insurance Group AG, the consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRSs) and the Group Management Report for 2019 were audited by PwC Wirtschaftsprüfung GmbH; the statutory auditor also verified that a separate consolidated non-financial report and a consolidated corporate governance report had been prepared for the 2019 financial year.
+The audit raised no objections.
+The separate and consolidated financial statements were each awarded an unqualified audit opinion for 2019.

-The Supervisory Board noted the findings of the audit with approval.
+The Supervisory Board acknowledged and approved the findings of the audit.

-The Supervisory Board acknowledged the consolidated financial statements for 2016 and approved the 2016 annual financial statements of UNIQA Insurance Group AG.
-It also endorsed both the management report and the Group management report.
-The 2016 annual financial statements were thereby adopted in accordance with Section 96(4) of the Austrian Stock Corporation Act.
+The Supervisory Board acknowledged the consolidated financial statements for 2019 and approved the 2019 annual financial statements of UNIQA Insurance Group AG.
+It also endorsed both the Management Report and the Group Management Report.
+The 2019 annual financial statements were thereby adopted in accordance with Section 96(4) of the Austrian Stock Corporation Act.

 On behalf of the Supervisory Board